manuelstofer/repo/Readme.md

 ### Server

-Following example will create a server for Repo with Express, Socket.io and MongoDB
+The following example will create a server for Repo with Express, Socket.io and MongoDB

 ```Javascript
 var express     = require('express'),